apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 management.security.sessions=if_required

 # Each of the below endpoints can either be disabled
-# or can be individually marked as 'sensitive' (or not)
+# or can be marked as 'sensitive' (or not)
 # to enable authentication.
+The global flags above control
+# everything and individual settings below act as overrides.

 # endpoints.restart.enabled=false
 # endpoints.shutdown.enabled=false